All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SELECT cardiovascular outcomes trial enrolled over 17,600 adults and measured inflammation biomarkers alongside cardiovascular endpoints.
 Semaglutide 2.4mg reduced high-sensitivity CRP by 37.2% at 20 weeks compared to placebo .
 This reduction persisted throughout the study period.

-CRP is particularly relevant for arthritis because elevated levels correlate with disease activity in both osteoarthritis and rheumatoid arthritis.
+CRP is particularly relevant for arthritis because improved levels correlate with disease activity in both osteoarthritis and rheumatoid arthritis.
 A CRP reduction of this magnitude could shift a patient from high inflammatory burden to moderate or low, which has implications for pain perception, joint swelling, and disease progression .

 The STEP-HFpEF Trial and Physical Function